North Head Walk in Manly (Map and Highlights)

 Manly ferry wharf

-If you want to drive to Manly, there are several large car parks in the centre of town, most of them managed by the city council.
+If you prefer to drive to Manly, there are several large car parks in the town centre, most of them managed by the city council.

 They typically provide two hours of free parking, but it can get a bit expensive after those two hours.
 Just keep in mind that the walk will take at least 3 hours.